Bio

 L-R: Huelah Lander, Amanda Konkin, Hayley Grey and Luvia Petersen casting for hAPPiness (Download Joy Productions)

 Amanda Co-hosted Quiver: the Green Arrow podcast for 8 years and was proud to help bring fandom together for great causes participating in yearly DCTV Podcast Network live stream fundraisers for cancer research, spinal cord research and the World Wildlife Fund.
-She continues to pursue her passion for voice work and love of fandom as a podcast host for the flagship weekly series of the Thunderquack podcast network

 Amanda Konkin interviewing Stephen Amell with Quiver: The Green Arrow Podcast